Gas pressure regulator HP 310

 Other characteristics

-compact, with pressure gauge, miniature, line, for high flow rates, high-purity
+compact, with pressure gauge, line, miniature, for high flow rates, high-purity

 Pressure